XJTU-NetVerify/NDD/README.md

 /**
  * declare ndd fields based on the situation {x, y, z}
- */
-for (int i = 0; i < n; i++) {
+ * declareField() only records the bit count, does not create BDD variables yet */ for (int i = 0; i < n; i++) {
     NDD.declareField(n);    // same number of variables in every field in nqueens }

+/**
+ * generate fields after all declarations
+ * this creates shared BDD variables with right-alignment for maximum node reuse */
+NDD.generateFields();

 /**
  * ndd logical operation